Five die in Christian-Muslim clashes in Egypt

 | EL KHUSUS, Egypt

-EL KHUSUS, Egypt Five Egyptians were killed and eight wounded in clashes between Christians and Muslims in a town near Cairo, security sources said on Saturday, in some of the worst sectarian violence in Egypt for months.
+EL KHUSUS, Egypt Five Egyptians were killed and eight wounded in clashes between Christians and Muslims in a town near Cairo, security sources said on Saturday, in the latest sectarian violence in the most populous Arab state.

 Four Christian Copts and one Muslim were killed when members of both communities started fighting and shooting at each other in El Khusus north of the Egyptian capital, the sources said.
 State news agency MENA put the death toll at four.